spawnmason/randar-explanation/README.md

         }
         seed = (seed * 246154705703781L + 107048004364969L) & 281474976710655L;
     }
     System.out.println("Failed to crack.
-This probably means that your world seed is incorrect.");
+This probably means that your world seed is incorrect, or there were no chunk loads recently.");
 }
 ```